-The questionnaire should only take approximately 30 minutes to complete, however there is no time limit to complete the survey.
-The survey will be available for a 3 month period or until the quota of responses has been filled then it will be taken down.
+The questionnaire should only take approximately 20 minutes to complete, however there is no time limit to complete the survey.
+The survey will be available for 3 months or until the quota of responses has been filled then it will be taken down.